One of the great Australian home remedies, Tea tree Oil has many uses in the frugal home, from cleaning to repelling insects to medicinal remedies.

 I grew up using tea tree oil for insect bites but there are many other uses for the oil.
 I now add it to my homemade all-purpose cleaner, use it as a disinfectant and yes, I still use it on insect bites.

-You can find tea tree oil fairly cheaply in the supermarket in first aid section or at the chemist.
+You can find tea tree oil fairly cheaply in the supermarket in the first aid section or at the chemist.
 This inexpensive tea-tree oil is great for cleaning.
-For personal use, look for a high quality essential oil.
+For personal use, look for high-quality essential oil.

 A bit of background

 Tea tree oil or melaleuca oil is an essential oil with a camphor like scent extracted from the leaves of the Melaleuca alternifolia tree, native to the northeast coast of New South Wales, Australia.
 The leaves were used as a tea substitute, which is where the tree gets its name.